I'm passionate about supporting women to feel great in themselves

-Most recently, I completed the Trauma Resilience Embodied Yoga (TREY) and Social Impact training with Aneta Idczak and the Trauma Centre Trauma Sensitive Yoga Introductory Workshop (TCTSY) with Alex Cat.
-I am currently undertaking a year long course in Focusing, to learn more about the practice and companion of interoception with Marta Fabregat.
+A trauma-sensitive approach is essential.
+I completed the Trauma Resilience Embodied Yoga (TREY) and Social Impact training with Aneta Idczak and the Trauma Centre Trauma Sensitive Yoga Introductory Workshop (TCTSY) with Alex Cat.
+I took a year long course in Focusing (embodied listening), to learn more about the practice and companion of interoception with Marta Fabregat.

 And your body changes over your lifetime, right?
 You will need different practices and different times, and I can support you through those transitions.

 I have a PhD in Medical Sociology and ran post-doc research studies in a Rheumatology Department, so an evidence-based approach is important to me.
 But, I also acknowledge that science does not know and can't prove everything, so you can approach your practice with curiosity and intuition too.